by Housesimple on 24th January 2018

 If you sell your home before buying your next, you may need to factor in expenses for temporary accommodation.
 If it's for the short-term, consider staying with friends and family to avoid rental costs.

-Where there are many costs involved with selling hour house, you can rest assured that house valuations are free when you book with HouseSimple.com.
+Where there are many costs involved with selling hour house, you can rest assured that selling your home with Housesimple is free.

 Get a FREE no obligation valuation visit from our Local Property Expert